calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 ---
 title: "Year in Review: 2022"
-date: 2022-12-20
+date: 2022-12-21
 draft: false
 ---

 **Fix date**

-INTRO
+It's hard to believe that 2022 is nearly over.
+In keeping with [the](/blog/2020/year-in-review-2020) [tradition](/blog/2021/year-in-review-2021) here is my year end review.
+The review is composed of three parts: my top 10's for the year; a reflection on 2022 similar to my [halfway check-in](/blog/2022/2022-halfway-check-in); and my goals and aspirations for the new year.

+I always find a review like this to be a joyous and worthwhile exercise.
+It's easy to forget about all the things you got to do throughout a whole year.
+If you like what you read here I would highly encourage you to do something similar.

 ## Top 10 Experiences

-1. **Graduating** --- After five and half years, more than a hundred midterms and finals, and thousands of hours of studying and doing homework, I've finally graduated.
+1. **Graduating** --- On December 19 I wrote the last ever final of my Computer Engineering degree.
+Getting this degree was probably the hardest thing I've ever done.
+After five and half years, more than a hundred midterms and finals, and thousands of hours of studying and doing homework, I'm ready to finally graduate.
+Overall I'm incredibly proud of this achievement and very glad that I decided to stick it out and not go to industry early.
-2. **My sister's wedding** --- TODO.
+2. **My sister's wedding** --- This was a very special experience because I'm very close with my sister.
+She was kind enough to ask me to be her man of honor which was such a privilege.
+It was also very exciting to welcome a new in-law to the family.
+And as an added bonus it was also just a very fun party.
 3. **Learning to play hockey** --- TODO.
 Skating / Discover Hockey / Shinny / Oilers games / Bears games.
-4. **Summer in Seattle** --- DND, Portland trip, Mom and dad visiting.
+4. **Summer in Seattle** --- This summer I was down in Seattle for an internship at Microsoft on the Azure Kubernetes Service team.
+It was an incredible three months and there is way too much to unpack here so the best I can do is share some highlights: making a lot of new friends; playing DnD for the first time; my weekend trip to Portland; winning the Microsoft Strike capture the flag; and my parents coming to visit.
 5. **Trip to California** --- TODO.
 6. **Trip to the British Isles** --- TODO.
 7. **Vacationing in Invermere** --- TODO.
+Kelowna with mom and dad.
 8. **Winning HackED 2022** --- TODO.
 9. **Trip to Grand Prairie** --- TODO.
 10. **Rex Orange County Concert** --- TODO.

-Honorable mentions to
+Honorable mentions to the **Eagles concert**, **Sausage Day**, and **biking a metric century**.

-- eagles show
-- metric century
-- Accquired podcast show
-- DND
-- Portland trip
-- MOPOP museum

-- Strike CTF
-- Sausage day
-- Landlocked concert
-- Kelowna with mom and dad
-- Glen Miller band
-- clue citadel show
-- dodgeball game

 ## Top 10 Movies and TV Shows